 Competition between rail and bus transport solutions is nothing new.
-In North America, the appeal of Bus Rapid Transit (BRT) has largely been spoiled by the political class.
-Perceiving BRT as a cheap solution, political authorities have tended to underinvest in the infrastructures and facilities required for it to flourish.
-On the other hand, tramway projects generally come with massive investments in the urban renewal of the neighbourhoods where they are to be deployed, enhancing their public image.
+In may parts of the world, politicians have greatly underestimated the appeal of Bus Rapid Transit (BRT) systems.
+Too often considered a cheap solution, they have suffered from underinvestment in the infrastructure and facilities necessary for their success.
+Conversely, tramway projects are generally accompanied by significant investments in revitalizing the neighborhoods where they are deployed, thus contributing to a more favorable image.

 Bus Rapid Transit (BRT)